App Monetization Guide: 10 Ways to Effectively Monetize Your Mobile App

+Which ad format is right for you?
 What you want to focus on the most through the implementation of these ads is engagement.
 It’s an idea a lot of brands are struggling to define.
 Put simply: the better the experience, the higher the engagement.
 Your ads need to entice the user, not frustrate them.

 So, when you plan to incorporate an advertisement into your app, ask yourself these questions: